microsoft/conversational-speaker/README.md

    [Desktop Entry]
    Exec=lxterminal --command "/bin/bash -c '~/.dotnet/dotnet run --project ~/conversational-speaker/src/ConversationalSpeaker; /bin/bash'"
    ```
    Press CTRL+O to save the file and CTRL+X to exit.
-This will run the application in a terminal windows after the Raspberry Pi has finished booting.
+This will run the application in a terminal window after the Raspberry Pi has finished booting.
 1. To test out the changes you can reboot simply by running
    ```
    reboot
    ```

 ## 3. Usage
 - The current state of the prompt engine usually remains stable for short conversations.
-Sometimes during longer conversations, though, the AI may start responding with not only it's own response but what it thinks you might say next.
+Sometimes during longer conversations, though, the AI may start responding with not only its own response but what it thinks you might say next.
 - It is recommended to set context by starting with "Hello, my name is Jordan and I live in Redmond, Washington."
 - To start a new conversation, say "Start a new conversation".
 - Take a look at the `~/conversational-speaker/src/ConversationalSpeaker/configuration.json`.